Lucasinho Ribeiro: Closure of Ribeiro and Cruz Opera Company

 The success of these early pioneers led to the formation of several new tiatr groups, reflecting the growing popularity and interest in the Konkani tiatr.
 Among these groups were Lusitan, Dona Amelia, Don Carlos, Douglas Cornic Opera, Karachiwallas Delectable Company, Goan Union, Lazarus Comic Opera, and Goa Nacional.
 However, conflicts and jealousy emerged among Ribeiro's group members, possibly influenced by external factors.
 Motivated by unsubstantiated rumours, Ribeiro decided to end his professional relationship with his long-term associates, including Caetaninho Fernandes, João Agostinho Fernandes, Agostinho Mascarenhas, and Fransquino Fernandes.
 He formed a new group called the Ribeiro and Cruz Opera Company, leaving his former colleagues without guidance.

 This period also witnessed the rise and subsequent decline of numerous Konkani drama/opera companies.
 While some, like the Union Jack Drama Company led by A.J.
 Rocha, lasted longer, many others ceased operations within a few years, including the Ribeiro and Cruz Opera Company.
 After its closure, Ribeiro appears to have ceased translating English plays or producing new works in Konkani.
 Despite his continued involvement as an actor in João Agostinho Fernandes's productions in later years, there is no record of Ribeiro's own productions during this period.
 Although Ribeiro possessed a substantial collection of written material, including tiatr scripts and related documents, stored in a wooden box at his home in Assagão, Bardez, the current location of this box remains unknown.
 It is presumed that it may have been destroyed by pests or stolen.
 Konkani Historian and singer Wilson Mazarello writes that the loss of this valuable material deprives us of a deeper understanding of Ribeiro's artistic vision and contributions to the Konkani tiatr.
 Towards the end of his career, Ribeiro wrote and directed five tiatrs, including works such as Italian Bhurgo, Alibaba ani Cheallis Chor, and Carlos Magno.
 He was also a composer and singer of tiatr songs.
 In addition, Ribeiro continued his acting career, appearing in both his own productions and those of João Agostinho Fernandes.

 Personal life

 Ribeiro was also an artist, known for his skills as both a painter and a portrait artist.
 The artistic skill of Ribeiro was acknowledged by the Portuguese government, leading to a commission to create portraits of two former governors.
 However, Ribeiro's primary creative passion laid in the world of Konkani tiatr, a form of Goan theater.
 He remained committed to this art form throughout his life.

 Ribeiro was married to Filomena de Souza, and together they had three sons: Caetano Paulo, Teofilio, and Joaquim Menino.
-Caetano Paulo Ribeiro and Joaquim Menino Ribeiro, the latter commonly referred to as "Jack," followed their father and performed in tiatrs.
+Caetano Paulo Ribeiro and Joaquim Menino Ribeiro, the latter commonly referred to as "Jack," followed his father and performed in tiatrs.
 Jack was also a commercial artist, involved in crafting posters and portraits specifically for tiatr performances.
 The tiatr community thus referred to him as "painter J. Ribeiro".